 Persephone, a Greek goddess known in her childhood by the name Kore (or Cora, meaning young maiden), was the only child of the union of Demeter, the Goddess of the bountiful harvest, and Zeus, the mighty king of the Olympians.
-Persephone was born during the time that Demeter was Zeus’ consort, long before his marriage to the goddess Hera.
+Persephone was born during the time that Demeter was Zeus’ consort, long before his marriage to the Queen of the Olympians, goddess Hera.

 By all accounts, Persephone had an idyllic childhood, being raised by her nurturing mother and playing with her father’s other daughters, the Greek goddesses Athena and Aphrodite.
 Always a cheerful and compliant child, the little goddess Persephone was a parent’s dream.

 According to Greek mythology, Persephone’s life was soon to change.
 As signs of womanly beauty began to shine through her childlike innocence, the adolescent goddess Persephone unwittingly attracted the attention of the Greek god Hades, brother of Zeus and ruler of the Underworld.

 One can hardly blame Hades because the Underworld, in Greek mythology, was the realm of the sleeping and the dead.
 It surely needed some “brightening up,” and the young goddess Persephone’s radiance would definitely liven up the place.

 The god Hades, however, did not bother to woo the young Persephone and win her heart and approval.
 After asking for and receiving, her father’s approval for Persephone’s hand in marriage, Hades simply abducted her one bright sunny day.

 When she stooped to pluck a narcissus from a field of wildflowers near her home, the meadow was suddenly torn open, and Hades simply reached up from the Underworld and snatched Persephone away, taking her to his Underworld kingdom and making her his queen.